Geoffroy's bat

-Geoffroy's bat (Myotis emarginatus) is a species of vesper bat.
+Geoffroy's bat (Myotis emarginatus), also known as the notch-eared bat, is a species of vesper bat.

 Description

 M. emarginatus is a medium-sized bat with long and woolly fur.
 The dorsal side of the torso is rust-brown to fox-red and the ventral side is a poorly delineated pale yellowish-brown.
 The young animals are almost fully grey.
 The face is light brown.
 The ears are brown and they have an almost right-angled notch at the outer edge and many scattered, wart-like growths on the auricle.
 The tip of the tragus does not reach the notch on the edge of the ear.
 The wings are brown and broad.
 The edge of the tail membrane is supported by a straight calcar and part of it has short, straight and soft hairs.